MediBoss/SDA/README.md

 - [x] Correctly fetch category of a word
 - [ ] Add Night Mode
 - [x] Remove spaces in searched word
+- [ ] Add view to the app that gives credit to the Oxford API

 ## Contributors